rtlrecguy-del/leradioapp/README.md

 It requires:

-* Linux Intel/AMD computer that can run Docker.
-* I am working on ARM Dockerfile version that I have posted and will update.
-Has not been tested yet.
+* Linux computer recommended unlesss you want to work on it to get it working on Windows.
 * rtlsdr dongle
 * Client android device or web browser
 * Media player that can play udp stream.